Gabriel2409/obsidian_notes/OAuth and OIDC (openid).md

 - **Authenticated requests**: Firebase gives back a token to the browser that stores it in Indexed DB (which is a more secure storage option than local storage because it's not accessible by other origins).
 The token can then be used in the authorization header to perform authenticated requests

 ## Oauth from the point of view of the API

+As access tokens don't have a mandatory structure, their format is left to the discrétion of the authorization server.
+Whatever the case, a client is never required to parse it, only send it to the resource server.

+On the other hand, The API server needs to be able to understand it.

+###  Reference token

+token is a random string that is a pointer to the info.
+For ex, it could refer to a key in a database.
+- Advantage: impossible to access user info even when stealing the token
+- Drawback: Each use of the token necessitates to read from the storage, which adds latency.
+Moreover it is harder to scale.

+### Self encoded token

+Another solution is to include information directly in the token, for ex by making it a jwt token.
+In this case you have several validation strategy for the API server
+- parse the jwt directly and check its validity
+- send it to an endpoint on through server to check if it is valid
+- hybrid approach: local validation for non sensitive routes and server validation over the network for sensitive routes.

+Note: local validation only tells us if the token was valid when it was created.
+If we want to know if it was revoked, we need the server validation.